Commentary: Sandy Springs must confront America’s original sin of racism, mayor says

 We must endure the pain of confronting opinions that we don’t share or strongly disagree with, but we can’t truly talk about the problem without realizing the emotional legitimacy of those who experience life differently.

 Finally, I’m asking these small groups to take notes, listing suggestions, ideas, recommendations, comments and concerns expressed.
-Then, send them to me at City Hall so we can synthesize them into a City Council presentation to use as a roadmap for policy-setting and reform.
+Then, send them to me at City Hall at communications@sandyspringsga.gov so we can synthesize them into a City Council presentation to use as a roadmap for policy-setting and reform.

 The adage, “Before you judge someone, walk a mile in his shoes” applies as much today as ever.
 So, Sandy Springs, let’s put our shoes on and walk together toward a better understanding of each other and the creation of a better community for us all.

-Note: Update: This commentary has been updated with contact information for submitting input.